 Once you have successfully completed all of these steps, your limited liability company will be officially established.
 However, before you can start doing business in your state, you will likely need to acquire permits and licenses.
 Primarily, you will need to obtain a business license, which is sometimes called a tax registration certificate.
 You may also need a zoning permit, seller's permit, and an employer identification number (EIN).

 If you need help with formation of an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.